armandvanhelsync/very-simple-contact-form/readme.txt

 3) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
 Ask them to enable it.

-= Can I add multiple forms on the same website? =
+= Can I use multiple forms on the same website? =
-No, don't add multiple forms on the same website.
-And don't use the shortcode [contact] on your contactpage and use the widget on the same website.
+No, don't use multiple forms on the same website.
+And don't use the shortcode on your contactpage and use the widget on the same website.
 This may cause a conflict.
 I wil try to solve this in next update.

 = Is my language supported too? =
 From version 2.0 all UTF-8 characters are allowed, so many languages are supported.